Choosing a provider

 What hours and days you want the person to work for you?

-agency), how you will pay the person (cash or check), and what day of the week is payday.
+The salary you will be paying (if the person is not from an agency), how you will pay the person (cash or check), and what day of the week is payday.

 Your expectations regarding promptness, attitude, and behavior.

-protect yourself from financial abuse.
+How your money will be handled.
+Develop safety measures to protect yourself from financial abuse.
 For example, if the home care worker will be grocery shopping, set up an account at the grocery store with a periodic statement of purchases or devise a system of cash and receipts for monitoring spending.

 During the interview, consider the following: